The 123 of a special cricketer: Smriti Mandhana’s memorable World Cup day against West Indies

 “I think after the defeat I think we all were upset about the way we batted and we couldn’t really get the team to 260 and win the match for the team,” Mandhana said.
 “We did mistakes - just what we can do in this sort of a tournament is learn from it come back quickly, and do whatever we can because I think something which is - work ethics is something which we can really work on and that’s something which we all really believe in this group that if you keep working hard, we’ll get our results and that’s what I think we all discussed in the team meeting as well.”

 There were no excuses being made, Mandhana was clear in her views and went about correcting an issue that she has even spoken about a few times in the past: make a good start count.
 There were a few nervous moments with the three-figure milestone looming, she was left “praying to two-three gods” when a sweep went to the fielder at deep midwicket and was dropped.
-But she made it count.
+But she made it big.

 The partnership with Harmanpreet, of course, deserves all the headlines.
 While the highlights packages will show the fours and sixes, the crux of that partnership was also good strike rotation.